China's retaliatory tariffs on U.S. goods take effect amid standoff

 China ordered the latest tariff increases in response to Trump’s move.

-Trump has accused China of breaking a deal to settle ther trade dispute by reneging on earlier commitments made during months of negotiations.
+Trump has accused China of breaking a deal to settle their trade dispute by reneging on earlier commitments made during months of negotiations.
 China has denied the allegations.